MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 1. Select **Publish** to publish the rule.

 > [!NOTE]
-> If the rule has a reference to another resource that isn't found in the environment (for example, a velocity or external call), you must resolve the missing reference before you can publish the draft rule.
+> If the rule has a reference to another resource that isn't found in the environment (for example, a velocity, external call or function), you must resolve the missing reference before you can publish the draft rule.

 ### Create a new assessment from a template